wordofwarning/wordofwarning.org/hab/domestic/index.md

 Installation, durational and intimate performance work will lend themselves most easily to the environment.
 We are looking for pieces than can work with the building itself – essentially issue-led and socially engaged practice able to respond to its environment – be it a derelict bathroom, a stripped bare living room, a dingy corridor or a crumbling kitchen.

 It will be rough, it will be low-tech, it will be unpredictable!
 The building itself is a work-in-progress, so the spaces themselves will be a bit of an adventure… We envisage spaces will range from completely gutted flats, through semi-stripped spaces with original walls and kitchen/bathroom fixtures in situ, to almost finished refurbished flats.

-To get a feel for it, have a look at Domestic's [2013 programme](/archive/2013-domestic) + [gallery](/galleries/2013-domestic).
+To get a feel for it, have a look at [2013's image gallery](/galleries/2013-domestic).

 **Domestic II will be curated by [hÅb](/hab) on the basis of suitability to curatorial vision, technical + logistical feasibility, with Criteria:**
 **1** Artistic merit of proposed ideas and clarity of proposal;